Northern Ireland Football League Cup: History

-Cliftonville hold the record for the most consecutive wins, having won four successive finals between 2013 and 2016.
+Cliftonville hold the record for the most consecutive wins with four between 2013 and 2016.
 Fifteen different clubs have reached the final, but only twelve clubs have gone on to win the cup - and only six of those have won the cup more than once.
 Carrick Rangers (once), along with Larne and Newry City (twice each) are the only three clubs to have played in the final but never won the Cup.
 Conversely, three clubs have a 100% record in the final, lifting the cup in their sole final appearance to date: Bangor in 1992–93, Lisburn Distillery in 2010–11, and Dungannon Swifts in 2017–18.
 In 2008–09, Championship side Portadown became the first intermediate club and the first club from outside the top flight to reach the final, and subsequently to win the cup, after defeating Premiership side Newry City 1–0.
 That was also the first final to be played outside Belfast, with Mourneview Park, Lurgan hosting the match.
 It was attended by UEFA President Michel Platini and Northern Ireland manager Nigel Worthington who was in Northern Ireland for the FIFA meeting held in Newcastle.

 The biggest winning margin ever recorded in a final is 4–0, which has occurred twice: in 1999–2000 when Linfield defeated Coleraine, and in 2012–13 when Cliftonville defeated Crusaders.
 On four occasions, the same two clubs have met in consecutive finals.
 Linfield and Glentoran have done so three times: 1997–98 & 1998–99, 2001–02 & 2002–03 and 2004–05 & 2005–06, while Cliftonville and Crusaders repeated the feat in 2012–13 and 2013–14.
 Both clubs agreed to toss a coin for home advantage in the 2013–14 final, with Cliftonville winning the toss.
 As a result, Solitude was chosen as the final venue for the first time in the competition's history.

 In the 2015–16 competition, Cliftonville became the first club ever to reach four consecutive League Cup finals, and subsequently to win four consecutive Cups, after they defeated Ards 3–0 in the final.
 Ards were appearing in the final for the third time overall, and became only the second club from outside the top flight ever to reach the League Cup final, emulating Portadown in 2008–09.
 Ards' previous final appearance had also been against Cliftonville, when they won the Cup 2–0 on penalties after a 0–0 draw in 1994–95.
 Ards also set a record for the longest gap between final appearances of 21 years between 1994–95 and 2015–16.
 This broke the previous record of 19 years between Newry City's appearances in 1989–90 and 2008–09.